Guidelines For Word Documents, Powerpoint Presentations, And

 punctuation mark.
 Again: Spell check!
 Check your grammar.
 This is

-important; you are judged by your employer on how well you communicate.
+important; you are judged by how well you communicate.

 Use A Template For Powerpoint Presentations: Be Consistent

-Your document pages and Powerpoint slides should have a consistent
+Your Word document pages and Powerpoint slides should have a consistent

 look.
+Who decides?
+You do.
 For Powerpoint presentations, it's a very good idea to

 over and over again blank slides that include basic formatting

 information.
-So, you can copy slides and fill them out, as needed.
+This allows you to copy slides and fill them out, as needed.

 As a suggestion,